 The Ezer Kenegdo

-Looking at the text line by line, we see first that God places the man He had made in the garden and immediately gives the first commandment.
+Looking at the text line by line, we see first that God places the man He had made in the garden and then, gives the him the first commandment.
 It’s a dietary law: “From any tree of the garden you may eat freely; but from the tree of the knowledge of good and evil you shall not eat, for in the day that you eat from it you will surely die.”
 (Gen. 2:16-17 NASB)

 Keep this context in mind as to what God says and does in the next verse: Then the LORD God said, “It is not good for the man to be alone; I will make him a helper suitable for him.”
 (Gen. 2:18 NASB)

 How many of us have stopped and considered the implications of these verses being juxtaposed together like this?
 Why does YHWH give Adam the first commandment and then IMMEDIATELY tell us that Adam needs an ezer kenegdo (suitable helper)?
-Dr. Moen also asks, “How can we ignore the obvious conclusion that the purpose of the ezer kenegdo is somehow connected to the command for Adam to obey”?
+Dr. Moen also asks, “How can we ignore the obvious conclusion that the purpose of the ezer kenegdo is somehow connected to the command for Adam to obey?”
 This is where the story in the Hebrew gets really interesting.

 An ezer is literally an aid, a help, a guard, and a protector.
 In nearly all of its uses in the Tanakh (O.T.), ezer is used in reference to YHWH (the LORD).